-- couples where a man may have a genetic defect and using donor sperm is preferred
+- your partner may have a genetic defect and using donor sperm is preferred

-- women whose cervical mucus may be unfavorable to getting pregnant
+- your cervical mucus may be unfavorable to getting pregnant

-Artificial insemination also provides the benefit that a single woman or a same-sex couple can get pregnant using donated sperm.
+Artificial insemination also provides the benefit that a single woman or transgender man, or a same-sex couple, can get pregnant using donated sperm.

 Sometimes, an insurance company will cover a portion of the costs related to artificial insemination.
 IUI tends to be more expensive than ICI because:

 - having the sperm processed in a laboratory

 Some may choose a home insemination.
 Most commonly, home inseminations are ICI procedures.